 How many days do I have to complete my community service hours?

-You are given 90 days from signing your CAPP contract to complete your community service hours obligation.
-Failure to complete the contract in the alloted time may result in additional penalties assessed to the citations.
+You are given 90 days from the date you sign your CAPP contract to complete your community service hours obligation.
+Failure to complete the contract within the allotted time may result in additional penalties and fines assessed to the citations after your contract expires.

-Can CAPP provide a DMV hold release due to Los Angeles Parking Citations?
+Can CAPP release a DMV hold due to Los Angeles City Parking Citations?

 Where can I complete my community service?

 CAPP has a list of pre-approved service providers (SP) across LA County.
-SP refers to providers of homeless services or regional community-based nonprofit agencies funded to provide homeless services to unhoused and at-risk-of-homelessness individuals and/or families.
+SPs are providers of homeless services or regional community-based nonprofit agencies funded to provide homeless services to unhoused and at-risk-of-homelessness individuals and/or families.
 Once a motorist is enrolled in CAPP, we can connect them with an appropriate service provider.

 If I am undocumented, can I participate in CAPP?

-As long as you meet CAPP eligibility requirements.
+As long as you meet the CAPP eligibility requirements.
 Eligibility is not dependent on immigration status.

 Does CAPP help with housing?